skypjack/entt/docs/md/entity.md

 as a single component view.
 In fact, they walk through a packed array of components and return them one at a time.<br/>
-Single component views offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component list.
+Single component views offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list.
 It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

 Multi component views iterate entities that have at least all the given